 Start the Application Process as Soon as You Can

 You should apply as soon as you become disabled.
-The SSA notes that it can take anywhere from three to five months to get a decision regarding your claim.
+The SSA notes that it can take three to five months to decide on your claim.
 Even then, more than 50 percent of applications are denied upon their first submission.

 Allow Our Team to Handle Your Case

 Applying for SSD benefits is more than just filling out paperwork; it’s also about supplying accurate information and proving that you have a disability.
 You could be asked to submit to medical exams or undergo interviews about your situation.
 Both of these things can be frightening without our firm.